-Track-ball: A special controller that contains a ball roughly the size of a cue ball that you roll with your hand.
-This provides a fine degree of control, and was made popular in early arcade games like Missile Command and Centipede.
+Track-ball (aka Trak-ball): A special controller that contains a ball (roughly the size of a cue ball) you roll with your hand.
+This provides a fine degree of directional control, and was made popular in early arcade games like Missile Command and Centipede.

 Trigger: See "Shoulder buttons".

-Turbo: The ability to speed up for a short stretch, this is common in racing games.
-In some games, it's known as "nitro".
+Turbo (aka Nitro): The ability to speed up for a short stretch, this is common in racing games.

-Turn-based: Normally used to describe the combat sequences in RPGs, pauses the action to allow the user to enter commands between attacks.
+Turn-based: Normally used to describe RPG combat sequences that pause the action to allow the user to enter commands between attacks.

 Virtual Reality (VR): A computer-generated environment that allows the player to feels as if they are in a different world.
 This is usually facilitated by the use of a headset which covers the player's eyes and ears.
 Special controllers are often used to allow the user to perform action like "grabbing" virtual objects.